swapna26/NBay_Agentic_Rag/Agentic_Rag_App/evaluator/README.md

-# RAGAs Evaluator
+# Agentic RAG Evaluator (CrewAI + RAGas)

-A comprehensive RAG evaluation system using RAGAs (Retrieval Augmented Generation Assessment) framework to evaluate the quality of your Agentic RAG implementation.
+A comprehensive Agentic RAG evaluation system that uses CrewAI agents to generate answers and the RAGas framework to score them.

 ## Features